 Was ENGLISH Derived From HEBREW?

-as English derived from Hebrew?
+Was English derived from Hebrew?
 The idiomatic likenesses between ENGLISH and HEBREW were noticed by Tyndale when he translated the scriptures.
 He said, "The properties of the HEBREW tongue aggreeth a thousand times more with the ENGLISH than with the LATIN.
 The manner of speaking is in both one, so that, in a thousand places, there needest not but to translate the HEBREW word for word."
 Canon Lyson found 5000 HEBREW ROOTS in the ENGLISH language (Our British Ancestors); other authorities put the figure still higher.
 The Welsh is so much like the Hebrew that the SAME SYNTAX may be used for both.
 The old SAXON language is said to be eighty percent HEBREW.
 The oldest poems in the CELTIC language are in the "Book of the Dun Cow" (1106 A.D.) and are "not unlike the poetical passages in the Old Testament" (5:626, Encyc.
 Brit.
 11th).
 Taliesin expressly says in one of his poems, entitled "Angar Cyvyndawd," "My lore has been declared in HEBREW."
 When Noah Webster’s original dictionary traced many English words beyond German, French, Latin and Greek to their “Shemitic” origin, no one raised an eyebrow.
 Every learned person knew that Hebrew was the Mother Tongue.
 Isaac Mozeson's The Word traces many English words to their Hebrew roots.

 Isaiah 28:11 says, "For with stammering lips and another tongue will he speak to this people" (Ephraim -- v.1).
 The Hebrew word for "stammering" here is "LAEG" reading right to left but English reads left to right so it would be pronounced GAEL in English.
 GAELIC is not only the foundation of the English language, but is still spoken in its primitive simplicity in many places in Wales, Scotland and the north of Ireland.
 God does speak to us through the English Bible (28:13).